supercid/techdocs-wiki-tmp/SPA:-Basics.md

 #### Handling attribution

-When any Nosto-powered element is clicked, such as banner that is changed using the content-personalization feature, you must report
+When a content placement is clicked, you must redirect to the next page using the `nosto` query parameter and the value must be the `result_id` from the response.

 ### Working with popups